 - The installation package will be created in the current working directory.

-Configuration options can be set when creating the package with mkinstpkg such as setting the install package to default to Fanotify instead of Talpa for on-access scanning (please see 118231 and 118216).
+Configuration options can be set when creating the package with mkinstpkg such as setting the install package to default to Fanotify instead of Talpa for on-access scanning (please see 118216).
 The example in this case would ./mkinstpkg --extra-options="--preferFanotify"

 More information on this configuration options can be found in section 11 Appendix "Command Line Options for Mkinstpkg" in the Sophos Anti-Virus for Linux Start-up guide.